oneRaSol/oneRaSol-Mean-Project-1-Blog/README.md

 # 🤵 John Bonnett
 <p align="center">

 ![](https://camo.githubusercontent.com/992babdffd8c74a1502de375fbdf7e4d54773242/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f53576f536b4e36447854737a71494b4571762f67697068792e676966)
 ### Course-end Project 1:
-- A Full Stack Website Development.
-I developed a blog company where people can post articles and customers can benefit from the content.
+This is a Full Stack Website Development project.
+Developing a Neighborhood Watch Blog where persons can post and share articles on the website, while the neighbor members can benefit from the content regarding neighborhood online meetings, yard-sales and upcoming community events.

 - The tools used for development are: ```.Visual Studio Code```,``` .Bootstrap 5.0```, ```.HTML/CSS```, ```.Javascript``` ```.Github``` ```.Jira```

-**REQUIREMENTS MET:**
+**REQUIRED OBJECTIVES TO BE MET:**

   >   1. The source codes is tracked on this GitHub repositories.
   > 2. The tracked files are ignored during the pushes to my GitHub repository in order to track the tasks.
   > 3. I also shared the link of this repository in the document submitted.

 ---

 **THE DEVELOPMENT STEPS:**